-Do you need a website that tells your customers exactly what you do, where you are, and how to buy your awesome products and services?
-Yes?
-Then you need a website content writing service.
-Here’s what I do.
+Do you need a website that tells your customers exactly what you do, where you are, and how to buy your fantastic products and services?
+Try my web content writing service for:

-- Product descriptions (if you really need to sell more stuff).
+- Product descriptions – if you need to sell more stuff online.

 Writing for websites